kilonzif/Chat-App_Code-Challenge/README.txt

 -----<SETUP>-----

-1. unzip proj.zip
+1. unzip backend-python.zip
-2. cd proj
+2. cd backend-python
 3. docker build -t challenge .
 4. docker run -d -p 9000:5000 challenge

 -----<INSTRUCTIONS>-----

 This app has an authentication framework.
 In order to test its functionality, the following steps should be completed in sequence.
-CURL requests are provided to simulate behavior for both a logged in user and a logged out user.
+CURL requests are provided to simulate behavior for both a logged in and a logged out user.
 Request parameters may be substituted but are provided for your use.

 1. Create user